-For example, CELPIP Canada will test your ability to communicate in situations like talking to co-workers or superiors in the workplace, understanding broadcasts and news, interpreting and responding to written material, and interacting with other people in a social capacity.
+For example, CELPIP Canada will test your ability to communicate in situations like talking to co-workers or superiors, understanding broadcasts and news, interpreting and responding to written material, and interacting with others in a social capacity.

-There are two types of CELPIP tests: the CELPIP General test which tests listening, reading, writing and speaking, and the CELPIP General LS test, which only tests listening and speaking.
-The Canadian government does not accept the General LS test as all four language skills need to be tested.
+There are two CELPIP tests: the CELPIP General test, which tests listening, reading, writing and speaking, and the CELPIP General LS test, which only tests listening and speaking.
+However, the Canadian government does not accept the General LS test as all four language skills need to be tested.